The very best Chicago spots to find Instagram-worthy decorations, full-sized candy bars, and plenty of family fun on Halloween

 Whatever your family decides to do, there are frights and delights from A to Z (or, rather, Andersonville to Lincoln Park Zoo)—so many, in fact, that you might need a second bag to carry your candy haul.
 We know which neighborhoods and events you should hit this Halloween to find the fewest tricks and the best treats.
 These 15 spots throughout Chicago are guaranteed to be well worth a costumed visit.

 Long before the pandemic inspired candy givers to get creative with their distribution tactics, the Booena Park Safe Trick-or-Treating event always went above and beyond to make trick-or-treating uniquely interactive.
 Case in point, the use of dryer hoses to send candy down from upper-level units.
-Since the pandemic they have only upped their game and have been encouraged to do so again this year with prizes for the best remote candy delivery and the best and scariest decorations.
+Since the pandemic they have only upped their game and have been encouraged to do so again this year with prizes for the scariest house and best overall house.
 Kenmore Avenue is closed from Irving Park to Montrose from 6 p.m.-8 p.m. on the 31st.
 Insider Tip: If you head out towards the end, residents tend to offer candy by the handful!

 For a different spin on trick-or-treating, check out the Edison Park Trunk or Treat event taking place on Oct.
-27 from 4:30 p.m.-6:30 p.m.
+26th from 4:30 p.m.-6:30 p.m.
 Collect candy from 60 different decorated vehicles at this free neighborhood event.
 The first 350 kids will receive a complimentary trick-or-treat bag, and each goodie bag will contain a dining coupon to a local restaurant to be used that night only.
-There will also be a DJ, bounce houses, face-painting, and a balloon artist on stilts.
+There will also be bounce houses, face-painting, a balloon artist, and Affy Tapples.

 Year-round, Hyde Park has that East Coast autumn vibe, and Halloween is when it really shines.
 The setting of hordes of kids going mansion door to mansion door of the tree-lined streets could be taken straight out of a Hollywood movie.
 Check out Harper Avenue between 57th and 59th Streets.
 Go early to avoid the crowds!

 While Lakeview is another great area in which to trick-or-treat come Halloween night, there are two organized events before Old Hallow's Eve not to be missed.
-Trick-or-Treat on Southport will take place one week earlier on October 24th from 4 p.m.-8 p.m.
+Trick-or-Treat on Southport will take place one day earlier on October 30th from 4 p.m.-7 p.m.
 In addition to trick-or-treating at local businesses, there will be other family-friendly activities including a DJ, inflatables, and a pumpkin patch.
 There's even a craft beer tent and lots of business discounts for the well-deserving parents!

 Burling St., located between Fullerton and Diversey, blocks off party-style on Halloween night, offering visiting trick-or-treaters a night of fun and candy galore.
 Your best bet is to hop on a bus, or jump on the "L" as evening parking can be tricky.
 This is destination trick-or-treating at its finest; it's particularly fun to get a glimpse of the homes all open and welcoming to the sounds and little feet of kids on the spookiest, silliest night of the year.

 Ravenswood has become known for its "full-size chocolate bar houses."
 Even kids from neighboring Lincoln Square flock to the streets of Ravenswood to score these rare finds.
-Check the week's weather forecast, and if its not looking too good for Halloween night, head to Lincoln Scared Ravenswoooood the day before from 11 a.m.-1 p.m. when participating businesses in both Lincoln Square and Ravenswood will be passing out candy.
+Check the week's weather forecast, and if its not looking too good for Halloween night, head to Lincoln Scared Ravenswoooood on Sunday, Oct.
+29th from 11 a.m.-1 p.m. when participating businesses in both Lincoln Square and Ravenswood will be passing out candy.
 Check the Chamber of Commerce's website for maps for both neighborhoods.

 Bernard Street between Fullerton and Wrightwood might as well be deemed the honorary Halloween-town.
 Families go all out in decorating their homes for the season.
 People travel in from far and wide on the 31st to admire the spectacle and get in on all that candy!

 Purchase tickets and reserve a time slot to trick-or-treat at The Bucktown Green (1714 N. Hoyne Ave.) on Oct.
-30 from 1 p.m.-5 p.m.
+30th from 1 p.m.-4 p.m.
 There will be 25 booths to visit.

 From near and far, people flock to Wilmette, specifically Lake Ave., east of Green Bay Rd., to see huge historic homes transformed into haunted houses with spider webs, ghosts, and goblins.
 The trick-or-treat theory of big houses equals big candy haul is certainly the case here.
 Trick-or-treat hours in Wilmette are 4 p.m.-8 p.m. on the 31st.